kimtth/awesome-azure-openai-llm/README.md

     - [AutoGen: Enabling Next-Gen LLM Applications via Multi-Agent Conversation](https://arxiv.org/abs/2308.08155) [16 Aug 2023]
     - [MetaGPT: Meta Programming for A Multi-Agent Collaborative Framework](https://arxiv.org/abs/2308.00352) [1 Aug 2023]

+#### Tool use: LLM to Master APIs

+- [Gorilla: An API store for LLMs](https://arxiv.org/abs/2305.15334): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2305.15334)]: Gorilla: Large Language Model Connected with Massive APIs [git](https://github.com/ShishirPatil/gorilla) [24 May 2023]

+  1. Used GPT-4 to generate a dataset of instruction-api pairs for fine-tuning Gorilla.
+  1. Used the abstract syntax tree (AST) of the generated code to match with APIs in the database and test set for evaluation purposes.

+  > Another user asked how Gorilla compared to LangChain; Patil replied: Langchain is a terrific project that tries to teach agents how to use tools using prompting.
+Our take on this is that prompting is not scalable if you want to pick between 1000s of APIs.
+So Gorilla is a LLM that can pick and write the semantically and syntactically correct API for you to call!
+A drop in replacement into Langchain! [cite](https://www.infoq.com/news/2023/07/microsoft-gorilla/) [04 Jul 2023]

+- [Meta: Toolformer](https://arxiv.org/abs/2302.04761): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2302.04761)]: Language Models That Can Use Tools, by MetaAI [git](https://github.com/lucidrains/toolformer-pytorch) [9 Feb 2023]
+- [ToolLLM](https://arxiv.org/abs/2307.16789): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2307.16789)]: : Facilitating Large Language Models to Master 16000+ Real-world APIs [git](https://github.com/OpenBMB/ToolBench) [31 Jul 2023]

 #### Agent Applications and Libraries

 - [Auto-GPT](https://github.com/Torantulino/Auto-GPT): Most popular [Mar 2023]